5 Reasons of which You Need to See Gorillas in Uganda

 Since tourism is now Uganda’s most lucrative industry, and the majority of tourists come to see the mountain gorillas, trekkers are encouraged to seek out ways to give back to the communities they visit.

-One popular option is to hire a porter, who is always a local resident and occasionally a reformed poacher.
+One popular option is to hire a porter, who is always a resident and occasionally a reformed poacher.
 The landscape within the parks is unpredictable and difficult; porters help guide trekkers through river crossings and up steep, muddy inclines.

 Other options are to participate in community-led cultural initiatives.
 In Bwindi village, the Bwindi Bar trains disenfranchised young adults in hospitality through rigorous classes and work experience.

 Around Mgahinga, elders of the Batwa tribe lead visitors on a forest tour along the Batwa Trail, explaining how their self-sufficient, forest-dwelling tribe traditionally used medicinal plants.
+5 Reasons of which You Need to See Gorillas in Uganda

 3. You’ll Find More Affordable Trekking Permits.